networknt/light-doc/content/en/faq/what-is-light-4j.md

 [openapi-parser][] - A light weight and fast OpenAPI 3.0 parser and validator

-[swagger-bundler][] - Bundle multiple swagger files together and validate the final result.
+[swagger-bundler][] - Bundles multiple swagger files together and validate the final result.

 [light-bot][] - Devops pipeline for microservices.